yunaxin/Spotify_Predictive_Model/README.md

 ### Hyperparameter Tuning

 For the final model, we used `GridSearchCV` with 5-fold cross validation to tune the `RandomForestClassifier`.
-We tuned:
+We tuned: <br>
   • n_estimators — number of trees (too few → underfitting) <br>
   • max_depth — depth of each tree (too deep → overfitting) <br>